CLIMAAX/HEATWAVES/Heat_Wave_risk_descrtiption.md

 **Risk Assessment methodology**

 This workflow consists of two parts: 1.
-Hazard and 2.Risk Assessment:
+Hazard and 2.
+Risk Assessment:

 ## 1. Hazard assessment